MEET THE Winners of OXFORD BIG READ GLOBAL 2025

 - an Official Award Certificate

-Announcing the official GLOBAL winners of the 2022/2023
+the GLOBAL winners of 2025

 Congratulations to all our champion artists and scholars!